The combinatorial structure of beta negative binomial processes: Preliminaries

 \subsection{Completely random measures}

-Let $\Mspace$ denote the space of $\sigma$-finite measures on $\borelspace$ equipped with the $\sigma$-algebra generated by the projection maps $\mu \mapsto \mu(A)$ for all $A\in\bsa$.
-A random measure $\arbmeas$ on $\borelspace$ is a random element in $\Mspace$, and we say that $\arbmeas$ is \defn{completely random} or \defn{has independent increments} when, for every finite collection of disjoint, measurable sets $A_1,\dotsc,A_n \in \bsa$, the random variables $\arbmeas(A_1),\dotsc,\arbmeas(A_n)$ are independent.
-Here we briefly review completely random measures; for a thorough treatment, the reader should consult \citet[][Chp.~12]{Kallenberg2002} or the classic text by \citet{Kingman1967}.
-Every completely random measure $\arbmeas$ can be written as a sum of three independent parts
+Let $\Mspace$ denote the space of $\sigma$-finite measures on $(\Omega,\mathcal{A})$ equipped with the $\sigma$-algebra generated by the projection maps $\mu\mapsto\mu(A)$ for all $A\in\mathcal{A}$.
+A random measure $\xi$ on $(\Omega,\mathcal{A})$ is a random element in $\Mspace$, and we say that $\xi$ is \emph{completely random} or \emph{has independent increments} when, for every finite collection of disjoint, measurable sets $A_1,\ldots,A_n \in\mathcal{A}$, the random variables $\xi(A_1),\ldots,\xi(A_n)$ are independent.
+Here, we briefly review completely random measures; for a thorough treatment, the reader should consult Kallenberg \cite{Kallenberg2002}, Chapter~12, or the classic text by Kingman \cite{Kingman1967}.
+Every completely random measure $\xi$ can be written as a sum of three independent parts called the \emph{diffuse}, \emph{fixed}, and \emph{ordinary} components, respectively, where: